2024 US Election Odds: Donald Trump is the betting favorite for President

 PRESIDENTIAL ELECTION ODDS 2024 FAQ

 Is it legal bet on the Presidential Election in the United States?

-What are President Trump's re-election odds?
+What are Donald Trump's election odds?

 What are political prop bets or betting odds?